-Dates approved/amended by the ESC of Central Ohio Governing Board: March 23, 2018 Amended: March 27, 2019; February 28, 2020; February 25, 2022
+Dates approved/amended by the ESC of Central Ohio Governing Board: March 23, 2018 Amended: March 27, 2019; February 28, 2020; February 25, 2022; February 24, 2023

-Plan of Action Closure of Community Schools
+Plan of Action Suspension or Closure of Community Schools

-ESCCO has an obligation to oversee the closure of one of its community schools.
-In order to avoid unnecessary disruptions that may result from the closure of a community school, ESCCO recognizes the importance of having a plan of action in place for such occasions.
+ESCCO has an obligation to oversee the suspension or closure of one of its community schools.
+In order to avoid unnecessary disruptions that may result from the suspension or closure of a community school, ESCCO recognizes the importance of having a plan of action in place for such occasions.
 This is especially true when a school closes because it experiences financial difficulties or closes prior to the end of a school year.
-The following plan of action will be instituted whenever a community school closes.
-Each school closure is unique, which will result in variations in the actions that will need to be taken to ensure a smooth transition for the students, employees, creditors and the school's community.
+The following plan of action will be instituted whenever a community school is suspended or closes.
+Each school suspension or closure is unique, which will result in variations in the actions that will need to be taken to ensure a smooth transition for the students, employees, creditors and the school's community.
 Because of the number of variables involved in such situations, the details and the timing of the plan of action may be varied for good cause with the approval of the Deputy Superintendent.

-Plan of Action if School Experiences Financial Difficulties or Closes Prior to the End of a School Year
+Plan of Action if School is Suspended, Experiences Financial Difficulties or Closes Prior to the End of a School Year

-Whenever ESCCO becomes aware of information indicating that a community school is experiencing financial difficulties or is closing, the Coordinator will contact the School to obtain any necessary information to provide for ESCCO's intervention or for closure of the school, whichever is appropriate.
+Whenever ESCCO becomes aware of information indicating that a community school is experiencing financial difficulties or is closing, or if the sponsor sends written notification of intent to suspend the school, the Coordinator will contact the School to obtain any necessary information to provide for ESCCO's intervention or for closure of the school, whichever is appropriate.
 In cases where intervention is warranted, ESCCO will proceed under policy Number 6, Intervention.